0xSpaceShard/starknet-hardhat-plugin/README.md

 ```

 ### Testing network
-If you don't specify a `mocha.starknetNetwork`, the program defaults to using the Alpha testnet for Mocha tests.
+To set the network used in your Mocha tests, use `mocha["starknetNetwork"]`.
+Not specifying one will default to using Alpha testnet.

-A faster approach, but still in beta-phase, is to use [starknet-devnet](https://github.com/Shard-Labs/starknet-devnet), a Ganache-like local testnet.
+A faster approach is to use [starknet-devnet](https://github.com/Shard-Labs/starknet-devnet), a Ganache-like local testnet.

 ```javascript
 module.exports = {